mlswg/mls-architecture/draft-ietf-mls-architecture.md

 perform Add and Remove operations.
 On the other hand, in many settings such as open discussion forums, joining can be allowed for anyone.

-While MLS Application messages are always encrypted, MLS handshake messages can be sent either encrypted (in an MLS PrivateMessage) or unencrypted (in an MLS PublicMessage).
+While MLS application messages are always encrypted, MLS handshake messages can be sent either encrypted (in an MLS PrivateMessage) or unencrypted (in an MLS PublicMessage).
 Applications may be designed such that intermediaries need to see handshake